How Do You Know If Your Content Needs to Be Updated?

 5. Your Reviews and Online Presence Need Attention

-Reputation management is critical, especially for doctors and lawyers.
+Reputation management is critical for lawyers.
 If your Google My Business (GMB) listing or Yelp reviews are outdated, inconsistent, or negative, it’s time for an overhaul.
-Potential clients and patients will check these platforms before making a decision, so make sure they’re seeing the best version of your practice or firm.
+Potential clients and patients will check these platforms before making a decision, so make sure they’re seeing the best version of your firm.

 Action Step: Regularly update your GMB, Yelp, and other review platforms.
 Make sure your contact information, hours, and services are accurate, and respond to reviews—both positive and negative—in a timely manner.